cs-balazs/graph-gl/README.md

 ### Parser

 [x] Mermaid export of the tree
-[ ] free stuff allocated on heap (this only means `ParseTreeNode`, shouldn't be hard to free it recursively)
 [ ] Support spaces (remove them like brackets)
 [ ] Support "2x" instead of 2\*x (also similar transformation to removal)
 [ ] Support negative numbers, currently '-' is being interpreted as minus operator, so (0 - 3) is -3 now